guyromellemagayano/gatsby-source-bigcommerce-v2/README.md

 ### Endpoints

 Add a single or multiple `endpoints`.
+Also supports `v2` and `v3` API endpoint versions.
 You can find a list of endpoints [here](https://developer.bigcommerce.com/api-reference/).

 ```javascript
 options: {